 Welcome to the introductory training program for DaVinci Resolve.
 We are going to look at the interface, and begin with the conform, and first light process of media.
 This will be helpful not only for the post-production environment, but will also give you some insight into how Resolve is being integrated into the production pipeline.
 Let’s start off by opening up Resolve and arriving at the Project Manager Screen.

 Here you can import, add, delete, export, or modify the config for various project by right clicking on one or the background.
 This will also give you the ability to bring in project from other accounts, or give a client a copy of a final project.
 Start by clicking Untitled Project.

 You can also specify your colour science in Resolve, which has 4 options.
-Davinci YRGB which is classic, DaVinci Color Managed, and ACES (Academy Color Encoding Specification) – Rather new, and is trying to standardize the colour science of digital cinema cameras.
+Davinci YRGB which is classic, DaVinci YRGB Color Managed, and ACEScc (Academy Color Encoding Specification) and ACEScct– Rather new, and is trying to standardize the colour science of digital cinema cameras.
 Both Color Managed and ACES achieve the same goal, just different workflows.
 The timeline color space is Rec.709 Gamma 2.4 by default.
 But you can modify this to match your desired output whether that be SDR or HDR.